iirfanansarii/LearningAngular/README.md

   * Go to **app.module.ts** file and import FormsModule
   * Make a form in **app.components.html** file
   * Define function to get value from html form in **app.components.ts** file
-  * Define ngModel in each form input to connect field with form
+  * Define ngModel in each form input to connect input field/value with form